Rowville - South

 Rowville - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rowville - South's dwelling structures, as per the latest Census, consisted of 94.7% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 83.4% houses and 16.7% other dwellings.
-Home ownership in Rowville - South stood at 39.3%, with mortgaged dwellings at 49.2% and rented ones at 11.5%.
-The median monthly mortgage repayment was $2,062, exceeding Melbourne metro's average of $2,000.
-The median weekly rent in Rowville - South was $471, higher than Melbourne metro's $400.
-Nationally, Rowville - South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Rowville - South's dwellings were 94.7% houses and 5.3% other types at the latest Census, compared to Melbourne metro's 67.9% houses and 32.1% other types.
+Home ownership in Rowville - South was 39.3%, with mortgaged dwellings at 49.2% and rented ones at 11.5%.
+The median monthly mortgage repayment was $2,062, above Melbourne metro's $2,000, and the median weekly rent was $471, higher than Melbourne metro's $390.
+Nationally, Rowville - South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing